bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Test slideshow, 400." />
 </p>

-We should still be getting 400 but you can see that the image started actually coming in because before that alert ran.That&apos;s one thing that&apos;s slightly different is that it&apos;s actually loading the images first.
-Because we are loading from our hard drive, it&apos;s not that big of a deal.
+<p>We should still be getting 400 but you can see that the
+image started actually coming in because before that alert ran.That&apos;s one thing that&apos;s slightly different is that it&apos;s actually loading the images first.
+Because we are loading from our hard drive, it&apos;s not that big of a deal.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 306. example, add a few more variables (182) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">